mrfiskare/cypress-cucumber-bdd/README.md

 visuals, more detailed results etc. One if the third party reporters is called [Multiple Cucumber HTML Reporter](https://www.npmjs.com/package/multiple-cucumber-html-reporter).
 It uses the JSON file that we generate using Cucumber's aforementioned JSON generation tool.

+## Using Cypress with Jenkins

+### Installing Jenkins LTS on macOS

+- Install the latest LTS version: `brew install jenkins-lts`
+- Start the Jenkins service: `brew services start jenkins-lts`
+- Restart the Jenkins service: `brew services restart jenkins-lts`
+- Update the Jenkins version: `brew upgrade jenkins-lts`

+After starting the Jenkins service, browse to http://localhost:8080 and follow the instructions to complete the installation.

+**Note:** Before using Jenkins, make sure to have Java (_OpenJDK_) installed.